ry5n/drupalui/README.md

 The code presently focuses on the splitbutton component, and necessarily implements the components on which it depends (button, popup, menu).

+## Known issues

+Currently popups are not correctly positioned in Firefox.

 ## Code review is welcome

 I made an effort to code the components to all of our current standards, including accessibility.
 The components are keyboard-navigable, and work fairly well in VoiceOver, but I have not tested in other screen readers.
 I would love to receive feedback on any aspects of code quality and performance.
 Incidentally, I am aware that the JavaScript in particular is not of the highest quality.